Guidance for Optimising Medicines Support for Patients

 The full guidance with all appendices is available as one document.

 If you need further support, have any questions or wish to give any feedback for consideration, please do get in contact with the LPC.
-We are here to support you through this change and welcome your feedback.
+We are here to support you and welcome your feedback.
 We cannot help you or make further representations on your behalf if you do not feed in issues that happen on the ground into the LPC.
+Please report any individual issues with MCAs to CPH via SurveyMonkey.